vegan-buddies/vegan-buddies/web/content/blog/025-stream.md

 ```

 so I assumed that the problem was in the one bit of code that was different for client configs.
 The part that called the newly public `create_dm_room`.
 At the time I was passing the username `bot` to the function `let user_id: OwnedUserId = UserId::parse(&user_id_string)?;`, apparently that doesn't work.
 Luckly, it was a simple matter of changing that to the "full" username: `"@bot:synapse-test.localhost"`.

+Then I was faced with another problem.
+The tester didn't actually do anything when run.
+It seems to be hanging on `create_dm_room`.
+I'll figure out what has gone wrong next week.